The Woman's Hour

 The Woman's Hour: The Great Fight to Win the Vote by Elaine Weiss is a 2018 non-fiction book about women's suffrage in the United States.

 Announced television adaptation

-The rights to produce an adaption of the book was optioned by Amblin Partners, a media company owned by Steven Spielberg.
-In mid-2018, it was announced former Hillary Clinton (former U.S. secretary of state and 2016 presidential nominee) would serve as an executive producer of a television adaption to be produced by Amblin Television.
-Plans were to have the program carried by either a premium cable channel or a streaming media service.
+The rights to produce an adaptation of the book were optioned by Amblin Partners, a media company owned by Steven Spielberg.
+In mid-2018, it was announced that former Hillary Clinton (former U.S. secretary of state and 2016 presidential nominee) would serve as an executive producer of a television adaptation to be produced by Amblin Television.
+Plans were for the program to be carried by either a premium cable channel or a streaming media service.
 In October 2020, it was announced that the series would air on The CW.
-It was announced that it would be executive produced by both Weiss and Clinton, as well as Darryl Frank and Justin Falvey of Amblin Television.
-It was also announced the production would be overseen by Angelina Burnett.
+It was also announced that it would be executive produced by both Weiss and Clinton, as well as Darryl Frank and Justin Falvey of Amblin Television.
+It was also announced that the production would be overseen by Angelina Burnett.
 As of 2024, the series had not yet been filmed.